Jtewen/phillip/Readme.md

-# The Phillip AI
+# The Phillip AI - EWEN'S FORK
 An SSBM player based on Deep Reinforcement Learning.
+This specific fork will be my attempt at altering the reward values in order to have the AI emulate professional players rather than just attempt to win.
+I will incorporate statistics such as move usage, stage control, pacing, and DI tendencies.

 ## Requirements